Communication is Needed at Each and Every Level

 Communication helps individuals to know that what is expected of them.

-Some of the barriers include inappropriate selection of words or language, misunderstanding of body language, noise pollution, recipient distortion, perceptual biasness, cultural differences etc.
+Some of the barriers include the inappropriate selection of words or language, misunderstanding of body language, noise pollution, recipient distortion, perceptual biasness, cultural differences etc.

 This article was contributed by Sumit Sehghal.